 Side effects from medications are common, although usually not severe enough to halt treatment.
-Anyone who has listened, perhaps unwillingly, to a recital of side effects associated with an ad on TV for a medication is aware of the number of health problems that might arise while taking that particular drug.
+Anyone who has listened, perhaps unwillingly, to a recital of side effects associated with an ad on TV for medication is aware of the number of health problems that might arise while taking that particular drug.
 But unless the side effect is death (the announcer always seems to mumble at this point), one assumes most of these adverse effects go away when the medication is no longer taken.

 The Unexpected Side Effect Of Antidepressants: Weight Gain

 Weight gain is a common side effect associated with most medications prescribed for depression, and/or anxiety, or the pain of fibromyalgia.
-We know that the weight is gained for the same reason weight is usually gained: more calories are consumed than needed by the body for energy.
+We know that weight is gained for the same reason weight is usually gained: more calories are consumed than needed by the body for energy.
 But even though most of the people gaining weight as a side effect of antidepressants and related medications may become overweight or even obese, they differ from the typical overweight or obese individual.
-The latter group struggle with their weight, often because of a lifestyle of eating too much, exercising too little, and in many cases using food to deflect emotional issues.
-But people whose obesity is a side effect of their medication never had a problem maintaining a normal weight and fit body prior to treatment.
-To them, gaining weight was as a shock and disruption to their body.
+The latter group struggles with their weight, often because of a lifestyle of eating too much, exercising too little, and in many cases using food to deflect emotional issues.
+However, people whose obesity is a side effect of their medication never had a problem maintaining a normal weight and fit body prior to treatment.
+To them, gaining weight was a shock and disruption to their body.

 They’d never dieted.
 Why would they?
 They never needed to.